 - If you live in a city that is an AA hub, you’re probably going to find British Airways Avios very useful.

-- If your destination is an AA hub, you’re also going to want to use British Airways Avios for redemptions
+- If your destination is an AA hub, you’re likely going to want to use British Airways Avios

 - Flights with only 1 connection (2 segments) where at least one segment is relatively short distance.

 The reason nonstop and short-distance flights are ideal is because British Airways has a distance-based award chart.

 How is the distance calculated for British Airways Avios redemptions?

 British Airways calculates the redemption price by adding the sum of each segment, not total distance.
 So you’ll have to redeem points for the cost of 2 or more segments each way if your departure airport is not one with direct flights.

 If you live in a city with nonstop AA flights, many routes cost less than AAdvantage thanks to this award ticket pricing structure of British Airways Executive Club.

 American Airlines AAdvantage has a region-based chart and requires the same amount of miles between two regions regardless of the distance or number of connections.

 How many British Airways Avios do you need to redeem for award flights operated by American Airlines?

 For economy flights: